joestubbs/tagent/README.md

 `tagent` provides HTTP APIs for basic file management tasks.
 The server includes endpoints for listing file paths, uploading and downloading files.

-An OpenAPI v3 specification is included.
+An OpenAPI v3 specification is inc+tagent/tagent.dbluded.

 ## Building the Project
 The project requires a recent version of Rust (e.g., 1.57.0); install using `rustup`.